osrf/TSC-RMW-Reports/README.md

 ## 1.3 Build Farm Test Discussion

-The results between two the RMW implementations were reasonably close, particularly in light of other RMW implementations visible on the build farm.
-In terms of CPU utilization and memory Cyclone DDS RMW performed slightly better.
-In terms of message latency and message both vendors appear to perform well up until approximately the 1mb message size.
-For messages greater than \~1Mb Cyclone RMW has better results with lower latency and the number of messages sent.
+The results between the two RMW implementations were reasonably close, particularly in light of other RMW implementations visible on the build farm.
+In terms of CPU and memory utilization Cyclone DDS RMW performed slightly better.
+In terms of message latency and messages received both vendors appear to perform well up until approximately the 1MB message size.
+For messages greater than \~1MB Cyclone RMW has better results with lower latency and the number of messages sent.

 # <a id="Mininet"></a> 2.
 Mininet Simulation Results